 Medical Necessity

-The most critical factor in determining whether workers’ compensation will cover an ambulance ride is a medical necessity.
-Emergency medical personnel must evaluate the injured employee’s condition and determine if an ambulance is the most appropriate mode of transportation given the severity of the injury or illness.
-Factors contributing to this determination include life-threatening injuries, the need for immediate medical intervention, or the distance to the nearest medical facility.
+Medical necessity is the most critical factor in determining whether workers’ compensation will cover an ambulance ride.
+Emergency medical personnel must evaluate the injured employee’s condition and determine if an ambulance is the most appropriate mode of transportation, given the severity of the injury or illness.

 If emergency medical personnel decide that an ambulance is necessary, it is more likely that workers’ compensation will cover the cost.